rvennam/kube-code-camp/exercise-4/README.md

 # Deploy an application with IBM Watson services

-In this lab, set up an application to leverage the Watson Tone Analyzer service.
-If you have yet to create a cluster, please refer to first lab of this course.
+In this lab, set up an application to leverage the Watson Text To Speech service.

 # Update the credentials.json file
 1. Change to the Excercise 4 directory: